top of page

 Biography

 Marjolein Rothman (Eibergen, the Netherlands, 1974) received her education at the A.K.I. in Enschede (1994-1999) and was an artist-in-residence at the Rijksakademie van Beeldende Kunsten, Amsterdam in 2003 and 2004.
-She has been awarded the Dutch Royal Prize for Painting and Buning Brongersprijzen in 2004.
-She has exhibited in the Netherlands at: De Kunsthal, Rotterdam, De Vleeshal, Middelburg, Stadsgalerij Heerlen, De Vishal Haarlem, De Nederlandsche Bank, Motive Gallery Amsterdam and Albada Jelgersma Gallery, Amsterdam.
-Abroad, her works were shown at the Fiac Paris, ARCO Madrid, Art Cologne and Art Miami.
-In March 2009 Rothman had her first soloshow abroad, at Wetterling Gallery, Stockholm which was followed by solo exhibitions at the gallery in 2012, 2016 and 2019.
+In 2004, she was awarded both the Royal Award for Painting and the Buning Brongers Prize.
+In the Netherlands, her work has been shown at venues including De Kunsthal (Rotterdam), De Vleeshal (Middelburg), Stadsgalerij Heerlen, and Museum MORE (Gorssel).
+In 2023, she held her first solo museum exhibition at Museum Villa Mondriaan in Winterswijk.
+Internationally, her work has been presented at art fairs such as FIAC (Paris), ARCO (Madrid), Art Cologne, Art Brussels, and Art Miami.
+In 2009, she had her first solo show at Wetterling Gallery in Stockholm, followed by solo exhibitions in 2012, 2016, 2019, 2023, 2024, and 2025.
 Since 2010 Marjolein Rothman lectures Fine Art at the HKU, Utrecht and AKI, ArtEZ Enschede.
 She lives and works in Amsterdam.

 Rijksakademie 2004, photo: Ilse Frech